Philippine eagle

 The Philippine eagle (Pithecophaga jefferyi), also known as the monkey-eating eagle or great Philippine eagle, is a critically endangered species of eagle of the family Accipitridae which is endemic to forests in the Philippines.
-It has brown and white-colored plumage, a shaggy crest, and generally measures 86 to 102 cm in length and weighs 4.04 to 8.0 kg.
+It has brown and white-coloured plumage, a shaggy crest, and generally measures 86 to 102 cm in length and weighs 4.04 to 8.0 kg.

 The Philippine eagle is considered the largest of the extant eagles in the world in terms of length and wing surface area, with only Steller's sea eagle and the Harpy eagle being larger in terms of weight and bulk.
 It has been declared the national bird of the Philippines.
 It is also depicted in the Philippine one thousand-peso note.
 The species had been classified by the IUCN Red List as critically endangered with a declining population and is one of the most endangered raptors in the world.
 The most significant threat to the species is loss of habitat, a result of high levels of deforestation throughout most of its range.
 Since 2019, more than 20 eagles have been rescued mostly due to injuries from gunshot wounds.

 Killing a Philippine eagle is a criminal offence, punishable by law with up to 12 years' imprisonment and heavy fines.